ComputationalBiomechanicsLab/rmr-solver/README.md

     - `Code\Image Generation\main_plotMuscleResults.m` (returns figures comparing the RMR solver against the CMC algorithm and filtered EMG data, and mean absolute errors resulting from this comparison);
     - `Code\Data Processing\spm_analysis.m` (performs a statistical analysis to determine the effect of the glenohumeral constraint on the muscle activations predicted by the RMR solver)

-      [Note: it does not run by itself, needs to be copy-pasted in the installation folder of the SPM1D package, as detailed in the script itself]
+      [Note: in order to run, it requires installing the SPM1D package]

 2. In order to use the RMR solver on the dataset, and to estimate realistic muscle activations given user-chosen motions, please run:
     - `Code\Compute Muscle Activation\RMR solver\main_analyze_dataset.m`